O-Marsters-1997/Scribe-Pro-Tech-Test/README.md

     2. Run `yarn install`
     3. Run `yarn start`

+N.B: For reference most of the code that has been added or changed is in `src/archetypes/index.tsx`, `src/forms/Team.form.tsx` and `src/components/ButtonGroup.tsx`.

 ## What went well

 1. I was happy that I eventually understood that an archetype was being used so that it could be used to target particular components and create them in a specific way.